waverion/turtlewow-essentials/README.md

 # Essential Turtle WoW Fixes & Addons

-A collection of essential fixes and add-ons to improve the Turtle WoW experience, made for my personal use.
+A collection of essential fixes and addons to improve the Turtle WoW experience, made for my personal use.

 ## Fixes